 Free up their hands – provide a basket.
 When the hands are full, impulse items stay on the shelves.
 Don’t just have a basket at the doors; instruct your employees to walk up to the shopper with a basket and say – not ask – Here’s a basket for you.
 Yes, make sure to show you've wiped it off but don't ignore this easy way to grow sales.
 Studies have shown up to a 21% increase in average ticket from shoppers who use baskets.

 Catch their attention – have a display that moves.
 Add a train, a small ferris wheel, or something else that goes around in a circle.
 Guys in particular will stop and watch it which gets them to consider the other items you’ve displayed around it.
 The best place for this action is in your front windows or at the front of your store layout.

 Stop them in their tracks with a knockout item.
 Have one model with all the bells and whistles spotlit within 8 feet of your doors.
-Consider adding a red carpet leading up to it and a floor sign that includes the benefits an owner gets from such a model.
+Consider adding a red carpet leading up to it and a floor sign that includes the benefits the customer gets from such a model.
 Impulse spending occurs when the shopper can visualize the merchandise with all the bells and whistles in their own home.

 Decide for them by pointing out who specific products are perfect for.
 Put up signs Perfect for the guy who has everything because it’s not functional or Perfect for a college dorm because it is so small.
 You get the idea.
 Buying decisions are triggered when you help them see who the gift would be for.

 Tickle their impulsive spending nature with an item at the counter.
 Retail displays that show a pre-wrapped item under $20 on the counter that anyone and everyone can use can help boost sales.
 Have the same item unwrapped so they can see it for themselves.